The Academic Campus

 Computing and Information Services (CIS) creates and manages a campus environment to enable the productive use of information technologies for teaching, learning, research, administration and outreach.

-Vassar’s Internet connection is 900 Mbps.
 We offer a robust Wi-Fi network available throughout the campus.
 Student rooms have both wired and wireless access.

 Public computing is available in the College Center, the library and some academic buildings where students have access to shared software, academic resources and printers.
 The library is home to the Digital Media Zone, a state-of-the-art space for collaborative learning and technology exploration.
 Other facilities include a Scientific Visualization Lab, Geographic Information Systems Lab and Video Editing Lab.

-CIS offers Google Apps for Education as a communication and collaboration tool for sutdents, faculty and employees.
+CIS offers Google Apps for Education as a communication and collaboration tool for students, faculty and employees.
 CIS also provides Office 365 licenses on request.
 Additional services include technology training, A/V support, equipment loans, poster printing, video services, and imaging services.

 The Vassar Farm and Ecological Preserve

 An invaluable resource for the entire community, the Vassar Farm and Ecological Preserve encompasses over 525 acres, most of which are actively managed as an ecological preserve.
 The preserve contains a wide range of habitats–floodplain forests, shrublands, old fields, wetlands, streams, and ponds.
 Located on the preserve, the Priscilla Bullitt Collins Field Station houses a classroom, laboratory, and a weather station.
 Exploring Science at Vassar Farm, an educational outreach program that introduces local school children to hands-on science and gives Vassar students training as science educators, is based at the field station.
-The field station supports science classes and numerous ongoing faculty-student research projects as well as field work, and environmental outreach efforts.
+The field station supports science classes and numerous ongoing faculty-student research projects as well as field work and environmental outreach efforts.
 Adjacent to the preserve are the Vassar Barns, rugby fields, community gardens, and the Poughkeepsie Farm Project, a member-supported organic farm.
 The Environmental Cooperative at the Vassar Barns, an outreach and education initiative, supports local and regional conservation and environmental efforts.
-The farm also has a network of trails used for recreation and by the Vassar Cross Country Team.
+The farm also has a network of trails used for recreation and by the Vassar cross country team.

 The Art Department’s offerings are divided into three areas of study–art history, studio art, and architecture–each with its own resources.
 Based in Taylor Hall in between the Frances Lehman Loeb Art Center and the Art Library, the department offers direct access to Vassar’s extraordinary collections as well as courses covering the full range of art worldwide in lecture halls and seminar rooms equipped with state-of-the-art projection systems.
 The Studio Art program has sculpture and printmaking facilities in the Doubleday Studio Arts Building, drawing studios in Ely Hall, and photography, new media and video, and painting studios in New Hackensack, where studio art majors also have individual studios.
 Architectural study takes place in New Hackensack and Taylor Hall in studios equipped not only with traditional drafting tools but CAD and graphic design workstations.